-Even with all the competition, the Surface Pro 4 remained our favorite Windows 10 detachable tablet and emerged as one of the best-selling Surface products.
-Now, after more than 18 months on the market, Microsoft has finally introduced the fifth generation in the Surface Pro family.
+Even with all the competition, the Surface Pro 4 remained our favorite Windows 10 detachable tablet and emerged as one of the best-selling Surface products in 2016.
+18 months later Microsoft has finally introduced the fifth generation in the Surface Pro family.
 But don’t call it the Surface Pro 5.
 The number is no more.

 Does the Surface Pro maintain Microsoft’s place at the top?
 Or have the 2-in-1s it has inspired caught up?